elunna/nerfhack-changelog/README.md

 * Amnesia can make you forget intrinsic telepathy.
 * Intrinsic disintegration resistance doesn't protect items from disintegration.

-* Regeneration only causes additional hunger when it's actually healing your HP.
+* Regeneration only causes additional hunger when it's actively healing your HP.
 * When regeneration is active, it burns twice as much hunger.
 * Free action protects from stoning paralysis.
 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)